-Until the recent era, most black hair products were primarily made of mineral oil, petrolatum, animal fats and other questionable chemicals.
+Until the recent era, most black hair care products were primarily made of mineral oil, petrolatum, animal fats and other questionable chemicals.
 In fact, traditional hair products targeted at black women have been known to contain some of the most toxic ingredients used in beauty including harsh endocrine disrupting ingredients that are linked to infertility, fibroid overgrowth, and breast cancer.
 It’s taken time for most of us in the natural hair community to understand that these products often didn’t contribute to the health of our hair or bodies but rather existed to tame curly, coily and tight-textured hair into being more manageable for styling.

 What are Silicones?

 Silicones are a classification of chemicals that are synthetically created and derived from silicon (a mineral sand element).
 Silicones are used across hair care to provide shine and lubrication, and they also provide glide, slip, conditioning, and detangling benefits in products.
-Some commonly known silicones are dimethicone, cyclomethicone, cyclopentasiloxane, amodimethicone, PEG-12 dimethicone, dimethiconol, phenyl trimethicone, and dimethicone copolymer to name a few.
+Some commonly known silicone ingredients are dimethicone, cyclomethicone, cyclopentasiloxane, amodimethicone, PEG-12 dimethicone, dimethiconol, phenyl trimethicone, and dimethicone copolymer to name a few.
 Most silicones can be generally recognized by names ending in “-cone” or “-oxane.”
-Chances are if you love the silky texture of a product and love the way it feels in your hair, you can attribute that feeling to the use of silicone.
+Chances are if you love the silky texture of a hair product and love the way it feels in your hair, you can attribute that feeling to the use of silicone.

 Today, there are thousands of types of silicones used in over 50% of all hair care products in the market in levels as low as 0.01% in shampoos and conditioners all the way up to 85% in your average anti-frizz hair serums.

 As the beauty landscape moves towards cleaner formulas with better safety, the role of silicones has also shifted.
-We now have a better understanding of our curl types, our hair densities and how to properly take care of our strands.
+We now have a better understanding of our curl types, our hair densities and how to properly take care of our lovely hair strands.
 The style of frizz-free, almost plastic-looking hair is now dated.
-As a community, our shift towards healthy, natural hair has pushed silicone chemistry to also evolve with a new generation of water-dispersible silicones that when used in moderation can play a role in the curly hair agenda as we flow from protective styles to fros to blowouts or to simply defining our curls.
+As a community, our shift towards healthy, natural hair has pushed silicone chemistry to also evolve with a new generation of water-dispersible silicones that when used in moderation can play a role in the curly hair agenda as we flow from protective styles to fros to blowouts, or to simply defining our curls.
 In short, silicones can get the job done when it comes to cutting down detangling time.
-Ultimately, it’s a preference and depends on what is best for your hair.
+Ultimately, it’s a preference and depends on what is best for your hair type.